The race is over, but we’re still living the race weekend over and over. In this installment, let’s see how the drivers did compared to each other.

 - Turn 8 is at about the 8000′ mark, and it’s not really a corner, you just pin it through there.
 I may have experienced traffic at this point, because there’s no reason for me to slow down, and I did.

 - Turn 9 is about about 8500 feet, and this is where Sonny is better than Pat.
 On every other corner they are pretty evenly matched.
-Meanwhile, Evan flat sails through this corner and his resulting top speed at the top of the hill is where the hash marks are.
+Meanwhile, Alyssa flat sails through this corner and his resulting top speed at the top of the hill is where the hash marks are.
 You can see the speeds in the upper left hand corner.
-Evan’s going 90 mph, which is 3-6 mph faster than the rest.
+Alyssa’s going 90 mph, which is 3-6 mph faster than the rest.

 - Turn 10 is at about 10000′ feet, and everyone else goes through it really well.
 Except me, I park it.